Jon Hellevig

 Jon Krister Hellevig (26 February 1962 – 26 May 2020) was a Finnish lawyer and businessman who worked in Russia since the early 1990s.
 He was the managing partner of the Moscow-based law company Hellevig, Klein & Usov Llc.
 Hellevig wrote books about Russian legislation and society and wrote columns for Russian media.

 Hellevig was a candidate in the European parliament election in 2014.
 During the campaign he caused a stir when he berated the opera singer Karita Mattila in a vulgar way, after she had refused to perform under the leadership of a Russian conductor who supported Russian President Vladimir Putin's policy in Ukraine.

 Newsweek magazine used Hellevig as a source to comment on letters sent to Finnish army reservists.
 In the original version of the article, the letters were regarded as preparation for a crisis situation.
 The article was edited and Hellevig's comments removed after a response by the Finnish Defence Forces.

 Hellevig openly supported Vladimir Putin's government and the separatist movement in Ukraine.

-He died unexpectedly in Moscow on May 26, 2020.
+He died unexpectedly in Moscow on May 26, 2020 from COVID-19.